Are you always comparing yourself to others on Facebook, Twitter, and Instagram?

 Rather than focusing on other people, focus on your own growth and development.
 Listen to your own calling.
 Follow the path that is revealed to you.
 And do what’s right for you to blossom.

 3. Realize everything is not about you.

 Even if you don’t consciously compare to others, sometimes you just can’t help it.
 You go on Facebook, and you see others posting happy pictures about their life.
-Someone went for a holiday.
+Someone went on holiday.
 You wish you are there.
 Someone gets promoted.
 You wish you could be promoted too.
 Someone is dating.
 You wish you are dating too.

-Don’t blame the social media.
+Don’t blame social media.
 There’s nothing wrong with social media.
 You can’t stop people from sharing their successes.
 And it’s not just social media, it’s everywhere.
 You can’t hide from it.
 Sharing successes is a good thing.